 Also, organizations that use IT software, systems, and equipment fall under this category.

-They include retailers, law firms, business intelligence, and market research organizations, education providers, the armed forces, the public sector, and voluntary sector organizations.
+They include retailers, law firms, business intelligence, market research organizations, education providers, the armed forces, the public, and voluntary organizations.

 #2.
 Manufacturing industries